Irving Fisher: Stock market crash of 1929

 The stock market crash of 1929 and the subsequent Great Depression cost Fisher much of his personal wealth and academic reputation.
-He famously predicted, nine days before the crash, that stock prices had "reached what looks like a permanently high plateau."
+On October 15, 1929 he famously predicted, nine days before the crash, that stock prices had "reached what looks like a permanently high plateau."
 Irving Fisher stated on October 21 that the market was "only shaking out of the lunatic fringe" and went on to explain why he felt the prices still had not caught up with their real value and should go much higher.
 On Wednesday, October 23, he announced in a banker's meeting "security values in most instances were not inflated."
 For months after the Crash, he continued to assure investors that a recovery was just around the corner.
 Once the Great Depression was in full force, he did warn that the ongoing drastic deflation was the cause of the disastrous cascading insolvencies then plaguing the American economy because deflation increased the real value of debts fixed in dollar terms.
 Fisher was so discredited by his 1929 pronouncements and by the failure of a firm he had started that few people took notice of his "debt-deflation" analysis of the Depression.
 People instead eagerly turned to the ideas of Keynes.
 Fisher's debt-deflation scenario has since seen a revival since the 1980s.